CartoDB/observatory-extension/doc/measures_functions.md

 metadata | A JSON array composed of metadata input objects.
 Each indicates one desired measure for an output column, and optionally additional parameters about that column max_timespan_rank | How many historical time periods to include.
 Defaults to 1 max_boundary_score_rank | How many alternative boundary levels to include.
-Defaults to 1 num_target_geoms | Target number of geometries.
+Defaults to 1 target_geoms | Target number of geometries.
 Boundaries with close to this many objects within `extent` will be ranked highest.

 The schema of the metadata input objects are as follows: